Cross-Browser Notification Quirks

 body: String(payload.body || '').slice(0, 120),

-actions: isFirefox ? [] : (Array.isArray(payload.actions) ? payload.actions : []),
+: (Array.isArray(payload.actions) ? payload.actions : []),

-requireInteraction: isSafari ? true : Boolean(payload.requireInteraction),
+requireInteraction: isSafari ? false : Boolean(payload.requireInteraction),

 icon: payload.icon || '/assets/default-icon-192.png',